USGCRP/gcis/README.md

 Global Change Information System
 ================================

-This is Tuba : the web front end and API for the Global Change Information System (GCIS).
+This is the web front end and API for the Global Change Information System (GCIS).

+This portion of the GCIS is called Tuba.

 Prerequisites can be installed using cpanminus (http://cpanmin.us), e.g.